scrapjs/jsxify/readme.md

   },
 ```

-That will detect included component classes and insert according `h.use` directives.
+That will detect included component classes and insert corresponding `h.use` directives.

 ## Motivation